Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/322-docking-station-audio.md

 1. Plug in a headset jack into the docking station.
 1. Find the `Speakers` icon in the bottom right part of the screen and click it using the left mouse button to open volume menu.
+1. After the `Which device did you plug in` menu appearing, select what type of external device has been connected to the laptop (headset).
 1. In the volume menu, click the rightmost part of it and note the reult.

 **Expected result**